TypeStrong/tsify/README.md

 # Changelog

+* 0.14.1 - Removed module mode override for ES6 mode (because CommonJS mode is now supported by TS 1.8).
 * 0.14.0 - Updated to TypeScript 1.8 (thanks @joelday!)
 * 0.13.2 - Fixed `findConfigFile` for use with the TypeScript 1.8 dev version.
 * 0.13.1 - Fixed bug where `*.tsx` was not included in Browserify's list of extensions if the `jsx` option was set via `tsconfig.json`.